Is your surgeon a member of The American Society for Aesthetic Plastic Surgery?

 Do you like the before and after pictures of other patients?

 A surgeon’s level of expertise is often evident in the before and after pictures.
+Look at whether the results all look similar or they are flattering to each unique body type.

 Will the procedure be performed in a certified facility?

-Your health should be the primary concern and certain procedures need to be done in a sterile surgical facility.
+Your health should be the primary concern, and certain procedures need to be done in a sterile surgical facility.
 Whenever anesthesia is used, you will want to be adequately monitored.
 Going to a certified facility helps guarantee that you are in good hands and a safe environment.

-What is the surgeon’s policy for revisions?
+What is your surgeon’s policy for revisions?

 How many procedures has the surgeon performed?

-If you are the first patient that a surgeon is doing a specific procedure on, you have the right to know.
+If you are the first patient that a surgeon is performing a specific procedure on, you have the right to know.
 Going to a surgeon who performs your procedure on a regular basis will increase your chances of getting a good result.